Virginia literature: Literature of the 19th century

-Organisations and programs
+Organizations and programs

-The Virginia Writers Club was formed in November of 1918 and currently has ten chapters.
+The Virginia Writers Club was formed in November 1918 and currently has ten chapters.
 Its mission is to "support and stimulate the art, craft, and business of writing, as well as advocate the literary arts in the broader Virginia community".
 It has a diverse range of members of both published and unpublished writers, poets, journalists and essayists.
 They offer courses, contests and hold an annual writing symposium in Virginia.

 The Poetry Society of Virginia formed in May 1923.
 According to their mission statement they "seek to promote the writing and enjoyment of poetry through a wide range of programs and monthly events, offered in seven regions across Virginia".
-Dr. Charles N. Feidelson, a Professor of Literature at Yale was appointed as the first president of the society.
+Dr. Charles N. Feidelson, a professor of literature at Yale was appointed as the first president of the society.
 The current president is Terry Cox-Joseph.
 The Poetry Society of Virginia holds a festival in the third weekend in May each year and an annual poetry competition.

-The Virginia Centre for the Book is a program developed through Virginia Humanities and seeks to "unite communities of readers, writers, artists, and book lovers through year-round programs and partnership initiatives...promoting books, reading, literacy, and the literary life of Virginia" The centre is affiliated with The University of Virginia and The National Endowment for the Humanities, and holds public education initiatives, programs and workshops in an effort to encourage "all Virginians to develop a love of books and reading".
+The Virginia Centre for the Book is a program developed through Virginia Humanities and seeks to "unite communities of readers, writers, artists, and book lovers through year-round programs and partnership initiatives...promoting books, reading, literacy, and the literary life of Virginia" The center is affiliated with University of Virginia and National Endowment for the Humanities, and holds public education initiatives, programs and workshops in an effort to encourage "all Virginians to develop a love of books and reading".
 The centre is also an affiliate of the Centre for the Book in the Library of Congress.